zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-making the scattering tensor independent from the distance to the observation point:
+making the far-field scattering tensors independent from the distance to the observation point:

 $$ \tag{15.6}
 \begin{aligned}